Joan Denise Moriarty: Cutbacks

 The 1980s was a period of severe recession in Ireland.
 The Arts Council's budget was reduced amid increasing demands for the shrinking funds.
 In 1982 the Council ceased funding the Gate Theatre, the Dublin Theatre Festival and the Irish Theatre Company, the country's touring theatre company, continuing to support only the iconic Abbey Theatre.

 The Council allotted a mere 7.6% of its budget to dance, and a large portion of that went to Irish National Ballet, though the grant was not substantial enough to keep the company out of debt.
 Contemporary dance groups and other dance organisations sought change in the distribution of the funds.
 In 1985 the Council commissioned the distinguished dance expert Peter Brinson to report on dance in Ireland.
 The report proposed a sharp reduction of the already inadequate budget of the Irish National Ballet, while requiring it to incur greater expenses through increased touring and procuring the funds needed from corporate sources.
-It was critical of Moriarty, who resigned in the autumn of 1985.
+It was critical of Moriarty, who resigned in the autumn of 1985, in the hope of thus saving her company.

 Moriarty was succeeded by the Finnish dancer and choreographer, Anneli Vourenjuuri-Robinson, who sought to implement a three-year plan accepted by the Arts Council.
 But in 1988 the Council decided to withdraw its grant before the end of the three-year period, and also terminated funding for Dublin Contemporary Dance Theatre.
 The Office of the Taoiseach thereupon gave Irish National Ballet a special grant for a year.
 Domy Reiter-Soffer and Patrick Murray directed the company during that time.
 The Arts Council did not reconsider its decision and the company's last ballet was Reiter-Soffer's Oscar based on the life of Oscar Wilde, set to music by Sir Arnold Bax, performed in Dublin, Cork and Belfast.
 In 1989 Irish National Ballet had to be disbanded.

 A Home for National Irish Ballet

 From 1973, appropriate accommodation was needed for the professional ballet company, which was operating in unsuitable premises.
 The Firkin Crane, the former centre of Cork's international butter trade, was put up for sale in 1979.
 Moriarty applied successfully to the Arts Council to have it bought for the Irish Ballet Company.
 A Trust Fund was set up to secure the finance for the rebuilding with former Taoiseach Jack Lynch as president.
 Cork City Council supported the undertaking; funding was also obtained from the Irish government, the European Union, Irish businesses and the American Ireland Fund.
 Planning started in 1982, and building in 1985.
 When Irish National Ballet closed in 1989, the Firkin Crane was designated to become the Dance Centre of the city.
 It opened in April 1992, three months after Moriarty's death.